[Skip to Content]

 Simply will cover the cost of a one-year Amazon Prime subscription for you to get what you need delivered right to your home.
 You can also enjoy reading or listening to music through Prime Reading and Prime Music.

-You and your loved one are given advice about treatments and other services in the member’s care plan, equipment use, updates needed to keep your loved one safely at home, and support to meet their needs.
+You and your loved one are given education and resources about treatments and other services in the member’s care plan, equipment use, updates needed to keep your loved one safely at home, and support to meet their needs.

 When members leave the hospital, we engage members with a high risk for readmission and their families and caregivers and better meet health care needs by providing coordination and continuity of care in the transition home.